Clubs and Activities

 Our mission is to initiate and build upon a love for different disciplines, from science to mythology, in a fun Jeopardy-style environment.

-SAGA, Sexuality and Gender Advocates, is a safe space for advocacy of the LGBTQ+ community and their concerns.
+SAGA, also known as Sexuality and Gender Advocates, is an active safe space and information center for the LGBTQ+ community at Hopkins.

 • Science Bowl

-Science Bowl is a jeopardy style fun quiz experience, where you use your scientific knowledege to answer questions.
-We are members of the SBL, a national organization that holds online competitions every weekend through Discord, and we participate in the annual, regional Science Bowl Competition at UConn (but this year we are virtual).
+Science Bowl is a jeopardy style fun quiz experience, where you use your scientific knowledge to answer questions.
+We participate in the annual, regional Science Bowl Competition at UConn, have fun meetings with friendly competitions and host school wide tournaments.

 • Student Council